Textualize/textual/docs/styles/links/link_hover_background.md

 # Link-hover-background

-The `link-hover-background` sets the background color of the link.
+The `link-hover-background` sets the background color of the link when the mouse cursor is over the link.

 !!! note

-    `link-hover-background` only applies to "action links" as described in the [actions guide](../../guide/actions.md#links) and not to regular hyperlinks.
+    `link-hover-background` only applies to Textual action links as described in the [actions guide](../../guide/actions.md#links) and not to regular hyperlinks.

 ## Syntax